Barsetshire: Later fictional usage

 The novel Barchester Pilgrimage (1935), and some of the episodes in Let Dons Delight (1939), both by Ronald Knox, refer to Barsetshire and its inhabitants.

 Barsetshire was also used as the setting for a series of 29 novels by Angela Thirkell, written from 1930 to 1961.
 Thirkell's stories blend social satire with romance.
 Her 1946 novel, Private Enterprise, explored discontent with the bureaucracy of the Attlee government – something echoed by Orville Prescott in his poem-review beginning "In Barchester all is not well".
 Thirkell's final Barsetshire book, Three Score and Ten, was completed posthumously, and published in 1961.

+Barsetshire is also used as the setting for Carola Oman's Somewhere in England (Hodder and Stoughton 1943), the sequel to her Nothing to Report (Hodder and Stoughton 1940).

 Barsetshire is also used in some of the Pullein-Thompson sisters books, usually referring to rival teams or as a nearby county.

 Barchester and Barset were used as names for the fictional county in which St Trinians School was supposedly located in the original films.

 The county is also mentioned in Michael Innes's Appleby and Honeybath where it is suggested that "the shifting of county boundaries has pretty well done away with Barsetshire" (p 27).

 Kevin Kwan's novel Rich People Problems names Barsetshire and the village of Barchester as the family home of Lucien Montagu-Scott and his wife, Colette Bing.

 In Vote, Vote, Vote for Nigel Barton, Dennis Potter's 1965 teleplay, the title character runs unsuccessfully for election as a Labour candidate in the rural constituency of West Barsetshire.

-HMS Barsetshire, an obsolete County class cruiser, is the training ship for officer candidates in John Winton's We Joined The Navy(1959).
+HMS Barsetshire, an obsolete County class cruiser, is the training ship for officer candidates in John Winton's 1959 novel We Joined The Navy.

+The Duke of Barset is a character in the 1967 film Jules Verne's Rocket to the Moon.